Living with dignity

 Writer.
 Speaker.
 Thought leader.

-“You don’t teach people or give them advice without listening and understanding their experiences first.”
+“You don’t teach or give advice without earning people’s trust first.”

 — Rosalind Wiseman